 In the guide

-This guidance is for England, Scotland & Wales
+This guidance is for England, Scotland and Wales

 There are certain checks you can make on a used pushchair to ensure it is still safe, including checking there are no sharp edges, ensuring the safety harness is in good condition, verifying the parking brake works and testing the stability of the pushchair.

 Supplying an unsafe product is a contravention of the General Product Safety Regulations 2005.
-See 'General product safety - distributors' and 'General product safety - producers' for more information on these Regulations.
+See 'General product safety: distributors' and 'General product safety: producers' for more information on these Regulations.

 All upholstered prams and pushchairs (new and used) have to comply with stringent flammability regulatory requirements too.
 A label indicating compliance should be located on the frame or seating cover of the new pram / pushchair.

 How can I tell if my prams and pushchairs are safe?

 Look for the label stating that the pram or pushchair complies with BS EN 1888.
 These labels are usually found on the frame or seat covering.Back to top